John and Sarah Makin: The appeal

-The appeal against the conviction of John and Sarah Makin was heard on Thursday, March 23, before the Full Bench of the Supreme Court consisting of Justice Windeyer, Justice Innes and Justice Foster.
+The appeal against the conviction of John and Sarah Makin was heard on Thursday, 23 March, before the Full Bench of the Supreme Court consisting of Justice Windeyer, Justice Innes and Justice Foster.
 The Queen's Counsel, Sir Julian Salomons, led in support of the appeal, with Francis Rogers, Q.C., heading the team in support of the conviction.
-The grounds for the appeal were: (1) that Justice Stephen was wrong in admitting evidence of the finding of other bodies other than the child’s body alleged to be Horace Murray; (2) that the judge was wrong in admitting the evidence of the mothers (apart from Amber Murray) who had given up their children to the Makins; (3) that there was no evidence to prove the body marked ‘D’ was that of Horace Murray; (4) that there was no evidence of the death or cause of death of Horace Murray, or that he had been murdered.
+The grounds for the appeal were: (1) that Justice Stephen was wrong in admitting evidence of the finding of other bodies other than the child's body alleged to be Horace Murray; (2) that the judge was wrong in admitting the evidence of the mothers (apart from Amber Murray) who had given up their children to the Makins; (3) that there was no evidence to prove the body marked 'D' was that of Horace Murray; (4) that there was no evidence of the death or cause of death of Horace Murray, or that he had been murdered.
 After hearing the arguments the Full Bench advised that they would consider their decision.

 The appeal judges took a week to consider their decision.
-It was finally delivered in the Supreme Court on March 30, dismissing the appeal and confirming the convictions.
+It was finally delivered in the Supreme Court on 30 March, dismissing the appeal and confirming the convictionst.
 The main judgment, 27 pages in length, was written by Justice Windeyer and agreed to by Justice Foster.
-Justice Innes dissented to the extent that he disagreed with Windeyer’s reasoning for admitting the evidence of the deaths of the other babies.
-Nevertheless Innes concurred with his fellow judges that the convictions against the Makins should stand.
+Justice Innes dissented to the extent that he disagreed with Windeyer's reasoning for admitting the evidence of the deaths of the other babies.
+Nevertheless, Innes concurred with his fellow judges that the convictions against the Makins should stand.